TheJareBear/EmailSniffer/README.md

 # EmailSniffer
-A simple python script to grab some emails
+A simple python script to grab some email addresses